pcprinz/loxer/documentation/index.md

 > - It is not possible to specify a different `.module()`, since **always** the module of the opening log is used!

 ### The Box Layout
 The box layout which is output to the console by default consists of unicode box drawing characters.
-For this purpose, during the processing of the log, it is determined which row of characters belongs to a log.
-In addition, the characters are assigned the colors of the respective modules.
+For this purpose, during the processing of the log, it is determined which row of box symbols belongs to a log.
+In addition, the box symbols are assigned the colors of the respective modules.
 The resulting list is then added to the log as a property.
 This list can then be evaluated.

+The default BoxLayout used for the default output streams can be configured in the [LoxerConfig][loxerConfig] with the property [BoxLayoutStyle][boxLayoutStyle].
+Other than that, every [LoxerModule][loxerModule] that is defined at the initialization can take a separate `boxLayoutStyle`.

 The following is an example of how the box layout is processed internally for the default console output: